Sex and relationship therapists have to deal with all sorts of questions and requests on a daily basis.

 Pamela will also help with relationship wellbeing, disagreements, and the management of these issues.
 “Many clients will ask for advice for if they decide to separate, ‘how can we do this amicably’ and ‘can this be done’?”

 Do you teach sex education?

-Pamela says she also often assists with sex education – for singles, couples, and virgins, different cultural, religious and spiritual beliefs.
+Pamela says she also often assists with sex education – for singles, couples and virgins, all with different cultural, religious and spiritual beliefs.

 “I try to help with sexual health concerns, or exploring alternative sexual and relational lifestyles and wellbeing,” Pamela tells us.

 “Differences in libido and what may be causing drops in libido or higher libidos and how to manage this, are also common discussion points.”